1. The Desktop Pick and places Machine

 The edges of the machine bed adopt solid aluminum profiles, and the edges carry 15mm linear rails that hold the Y-axis.

-Then, in order to drive the Y-axis, we need to attach a 125W BLDC motor with 500 imp/rev (2000 imp/rev in X4 mode) encoder to at least one of the side profiles.
+Then, in order to drive the Y-axis, we need to attach a 125W BLDC motor with a 500 imp/rev (2000 imp/rev in X4 mode) encoder to at least one of the side profiles.

 Using the HDT5 drive timing belts on each side which will move the axis.
 Besides, the belt disks on each side are connected by using 8mm shafts that are supported by 3 bearings.